MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/teams-faq.md

 The [!INCLUDE [prod_short.md](includes/prod_short.md)] app for Teams can display cards for links to customer pages and tables in [!INCLUDE [prod_short.md](includes/prod_short.md)], such as those pages and tables originating from your own custom extensions or from AppSource.

 The fields shown on a card in Teams can also be affected by [!INCLUDE [prod_short.md](includes/prod_short.md)] customisations installed for your organisation.
 Cards don't consider any role-specific customisations or user personalisation.
 However, the card details window shows record details as you would see them in [!INCLUDE [prod_short.md](includes/prod_short.md)], including any extensions, role customisations, and user personalisation.

+When you search for contacts, the fields that are matched in the **Contacts** table and fields shown in the search results aren't affected by any customisation or personalisation.

 ### <a name="how-do-the-permissions-required-by-the-app-affect-my-privacy"></a>How do the permissions required by the app affect my privacy?